Star Gold to present the Hindi World TV Premiere of Riteish Deshmukh’s superhit directorial Ved, on 27th August at 8 pm! | www.lokmattimes.com

 Star Gold to present the Hindi World TV Premiere of Riteish Deshmukh’s superhit directorial Ved, on 27th August at 8 pm!

-PNN Mumbai (Maharashtra) [India], August 26: Star Gold will be presenting the Hindi World TV Premiere of Ved, directed ...
+Mumbai (Maharashtra) [India], August 26: Star Gold will be presenting the Hindi World TV Premiere of Ved, directed by ...

 Mumbai (Maharashtra) [India], August 26: Star Gold will be presenting the Hindi World TV Premiere of Ved, directed by Riteish Deshmukh on August 27th at 8 pm.
 Ved stars Riteish, Genelia, and Jiya Shankar in lead roles.
 Adding the extra sparkle to the talented cast of the movie, is Salman Khan in a friendly cameo!